Aureliusssss/PharmaHelper/README.md

 `updateMedication(id, newName, newPrice)`

-Allows the user to delete a medication (if expired, no longer in production, etc.) Also called in conjunction with addPrescription
+Allows the user to delete a medication (if expired, no longer in production, etc.) Also called in conjunction with addPrescription.

 `checkLowStock()`

-Prints out any entries of medicines which stock is below the provided threshold in the module
+Prints out any entries of medicines which stock is below the provided threshold in the module.

 ## References